Natasha N. Jones

 ORCID ID: 0000-0002-1713-828X

-Natasha N. Jones is a technical communication scholar and a co-author of the book Technical Communication after the Social Justice Turn: Building Coalitions for Action (2019).
+Natasha N. Jones is a technical communication scholar and co-author of the book Technical Communication after the Social Justice Turn: Building Coalitions for Action (winner of the 2021 CCCC Best Book in Technical or Scientific Communication).
 Her research interests include social justice, narrative, and technical communication pedagogy.
-Her work has been published in a number of journals including, Technical Communication Quarterly, the Journal of Technical Writing and Communication, the Journal of Business and Technical Communication, and Rhetoric, Professional Communication, and Globalization.
-She has received national recognition for her work, being awarded the CCCC Best Article in Technical and Scientific Communication and the Nell Ann Pickett Award for best article.
-She currently serves as the Vice President for the Association of Teachers of Technical Writing (ATTW).
+She holds herself especially accountable to Black women and femmes and systemically marginalized communities.
+She strives to always center the narratives and experiences of those at the margins in her scholarship.
+Her work has been published in several journals including, Technical Communication Quarterly, the Journal of Technical Writing and Communication, and the Journal of Business and Technical Communication.
+She has received national recognition for her work, being awarded the CCCC Best Article in Technical and Scientific Communication (2020, 2018, and 2014) and the Nell Ann Pickett Award (2017).
+She currently serves as the President for the Association of Teachers of Technical Writing (ATTW).
+Outside of her academic work, she finds joy in poetry and plants and all things horror/sci-fi.

 BA in Print Journalism, Georgia State University